 What’s my favourite sunscreen?

-Suntegrity – 5in1 Tinted Face Sunscreen SPF 30 is the best face sunscreen I have found, I love it!
-The active ingredient is non-nano zinc oxide, it’s tinted with no white cast, fragrance-free and essential oil-free, and moisturizing without causing breakouts or clogged pores.
+Suntegrity 5in1 Tinted Face Sunscreen SPF 30 is the best face sunscreen I have found, I love it!
+The active ingredient is non-nano zinc oxide.
+It’s tinted with no white cast, fragrance-free and essential oil-free, and moisturizing without causing breakouts or clogged pores.
 Something about the formula makes my skin really soft.
-It’s suitable for all skin types and it does a great job at protecting your skin (and melasma) from the sun.
+Suntegrity 5in1 Face Sunscreen is suitable for all skin types and does a great job at protecting your skin (and melasma) from the sun.

 What else helped fade melasma and hyperpigmentation?

 As I mentioned in the video above, over the past year I’ve been able to fade 90% of the melasma I developed during my last pregnancy.
 What worked the best for me was a combination of regular exfoliation, using products containing vitamin C, and wearing sunscreen every day.
 Here’s the list of products that I used this past year that really worked for me:

 Oskia – Renaissance Cleansing Gel is one of the most effective products I have used to fade most of the melasma and hyperpigmentation on my face.
-This cleanser has vitamin C, MSM, and other exfoliating enzymes.
-It’s a gentle, no foaming cleansing gel.
-Suitable for all skin types, but might not be good for very dry skin.
+This cleanser has vitamins A and C, MSM, and other exfoliating enzymes.
+It’s a gentle, no foaming cleansing gel that’s suitable for all skin types.

 Here’s 2 face masks that immediately brighten my skin and have made a significant difference in hyperpigmentation and dark spots.
 These two masks exfoliate your skin gently and beautifully, and are suitable for all skin types:

 VERDURA naturalternatives – Fruit Complex Facial Mask (This amazing mask brightens your skin and leaves it super soft.
 The fruit enzymes gently exfoliate your skin helping to fade pigmentation and dark patches.
 The colloidal oats softens and hydrates your skin.
 Using this mask, you will glow with an even and bright complexion).